Embodying Unapologetic Confidence

 Sit with it instead.

 I know.
 It feels terrible at first.
-But here's what actually happens when you hold that feeling instead of dumping it: you build a resiliency around it.
+But here's what actually happens when you hold that feeling instead of dumping it: you build a resilience around it.
 You become more intolerant of things that aren't for you.
 And when you stop tolerating things that aren't for you — you stop letting them in.
 And when you stop letting them in — you move through the world with a natural, unforced confidence that people feel before you even open your mouth.

 Hold the feeling.
 Build the muscle.
 Move on.